D.O.A. (1988 film)

 D.O.A. is a 1988 American neo-noir film directed by Rocky Morton and Annabel Jankel.
 A remake of the 1950 film of the same name, it stars Dennis Quaid, Meg Ryan and Charlotte Rampling, and was filmed in Austin, Texas and San Marcos, Texas.
-It was theatrically released in the United States on March 18, 1988, to generally positive reviews.
+It was theatrically released in the United States on March 18, 1988, to mixed reviews.

 Plot

 College Professor Dexter Cornell staggers into a police station to report his own murder.
 He recounts the past thirty-six hours.

 Once a promising writer, Dex made his name and is secure in his tenure, but he has spent the last four years going through the motions and playing it safe.
 Dex helps his friend Hal Petersham with his first book.
 While celebrating with Scotch, Hal notices Dex gave an "A" to a manuscript by a promising student, Nick Lang, and is incensed when Dex says he never read the manuscript.

 While Dex is in his office, Nick drops off the building in an apparent suicide.
 This, coupled with the depressing Christmas season, unseasonably hot weather, and a pending divorce from his estranged wife, Gail, whom he suspects was having an affair with Nick, leads Dex to seek out the local bars for a night of heavy drinking.
 There he runs into admiring student Sydney Fuller.

 The next morning, Dex calls Gail.
 She tells him he left his briefcase behind, and admits to the affair with Nick, which she says was a one-off, and she did not find out he was Dex's student until later.
 Feeling his sickness is more than just a hangover, Dex stops by the campus medical clinic.
-After running some tests, they discover that he has been poisoned and has 24-48 hours to live.
+After running some tests, they discover that he has been poisoned and has 24–48 hours to live.
 An incredulous Dex staggers to Gail's house and witnesses her being murdered by an obscured figure before he faints from the sedative the clinic administered to calm him.

 Police, having discovered scuff marks on the roof proving Nick was pushed to his death, arrest Dex on suspicion of having murdered both Gail and Nick out of jealousy over the affair, but he escapes.